openssl/openssl/INSTALL.md

 case.

 For cross compilation, you must [configure manually](#manual-configuration).
-Also, note that `--openssldir` refers to target's file system, not one you are building on.
+Also, note that `--openssldir` refers to target's filesystem, not one you are building on.

 Build Type